d4chinchilla/docs/hardware/log.md

 the printer for some time to complete the prints
 LMV358 opamp was chosen but will require a bit of messing to make sure it's
 alright as was chosed quite quickly

+## 2019/02/22
+Will - Working on completing a general wiring diagram designed to seperate the analogue and digital sections of the project.
+Carol - Finalising and simulating the design for the filter on the output of the preamp.
+Also looking at what filtering we can do on the preamp itself.